dgbeck/backbone.marionette.subviews/README.md

 # Backbone.Marionette.Subviews

-Easily create subviews (views within views) in your Backbone.js Marionette apps, directly from your underscore templates.
+Easily create subviews (views within views) in your Backbone.js Marionette apps, directly from your templates.
 This is a drop-in plugin that augments the original Marionette ItemView class with additional functionality.

 The work on this plugin was directly inspired by [Spike Brehm's](https://github.com/spikebrehm) NestedView.